mvanwinkleias/repo_layout_demo1/README.md

 Once you have a better idea of how things could be organized, you can migrate to using the whatever the standard for the language happens to be, and then publish them.

+This repository now contains examples for building:

+* Python Pip stuff
+* Ruby Gem stuff

+Check the makefiles.

+For Perl, check out module-starter.

+PHP still needs a bit of work.

 * Python: https://packaging.python.org/tutorials/packaging-projects/
 * Perl: perldoc newmod